pvanisacker/heremaps/README.md

 The app contains 3 different map visualizations.
    * Marker map: displaying markers for lat/lng combinations
-   * Cluster map: clusters markers
+   * Cluster map: clusters markers together to get a better overview.
    * Shape map: colors shapes depending on the values These maps use a KML file to highlight certain areas.
 The KML files need a specific structure.
 See the custom.kml file for an example.
+   * Heat map: shows density or value heatmaps of your data.
 See the examples on how to use them and customize them.

 The KML files are compiled from http://www.naturalearthdata.com/.